 Every professional displayed on Counselling Directory has been independently

 verified by our team to ensure they have suitable credentials to practise.

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 The emotions of Grief and loss are a natural response to someone or something that you have or had an attachment with, but at times these emotions can feel overwhelming and can impact on your normal functioning and on your health.

-Being able to talk through how you feel or think can help you make sense of these feelings.
-Grief and loss can have a ripple effect of how it effect yourself, relationships and the wider environment around you.
+As your counsellor I will help you to make sense of these feelings, to listen, to understand what this is like in your world.
+Grief and loss can have a ripple effect on yourself, relationships and the wider environment around you.

 You may feel guiltily for wanting to do the things you use to enjoy doing, it may feel hard to move forward in the fear of leaving your loved one behind, or an old life behind.

 As a integrative psychotherapist I offer you a non Judgemental, compassionate space where you can begin to unravel some of the chaos in your mind and empower you to take control of your life and feelings, especially when things have been out of your control.
 I will provide you with tools to use grounding techniques to help stabilisation, and be more present in the moment. understanding how your mind works will equip you with knowledge and feeling more at ease with yourself.

 I work from home where I hope this offers you a relaxing place.

 I also offer walking counselling, if you prefer to be out doors and enjoy the natural beauty of the countryside.